 The solenoid is sensitive to polarity.
-The PCM energizes the solenoid, by grounding it through pin B8 (fig. 85), in the PCM.
+The PCM energizes the solenoid by grounding it through pin B8 on the PCM.

 If the voltage on the circuit (pin B8) does not match the expected voltage for approximately 5 seconds, a fault will be set.